Trifo raises $11 million to put robots in your home

 Zhang is well aware of the challenges ahead.

-“A lot of position-tracking, mapping, [and other technologies] can be applied to different scenerios,” he said.
-“Autonomous vehicles are another area that we feel is definitely useful … but it’s from a different perspective and requires a different set of optimization[s] … The optimization and software stack has to be end to end — [T]hat’s why we’re currently focusing on a home consumer robot.”
+“A lot of position-tracking, mapping, [and other technologies] can be applied to different scenarios,” he said.
+“Autonomous vehicles are another area that we feel is definitely useful … but it’s from a different perspective and requires a different set of optimization[s] … The optimization and software stack has to be end to end — that’s why we’re currently focusing on a home consumer robot.”

 With any luck, Trifo will succeed where Bosch’s shuttered robot spinoff Mayfield Robotics and Honda’s cancelled Asimo program failed — and perhaps capture some of the $900 million venture capital committed to industrial and personal robotics startups two years ago.